ConnorDW-SA/Module-One---Frontend/module_one/README.md

 # Module 1

 This project contains all my projects from Week 1-12 of my FullStack web dev course on https://epicode.com/.
 This is the frontend module.
 The months are split into 3 units, which have 4 weeks each, respectively.

 I have converted them all into a Typescript React App.
 However, I have not edited my initial work, beyond _converting the basic HTML files into TSX components (edit later)_.
-Alternatively, you can view the unedited projects by checking out any of the Unit repositories on my Github!
+Alternatively, you can view the unedited projects by checking out any of the Unit repositories on my Github profile!

 Here is a breakdown of the site: